nunit/nunit/docs/articles/writing-tests/attributes/testcase.md

 }
 ```

+> [!NOTE]
-**Note:** Because arguments to .NET attributes are limited in terms of the
-Types that may be used, NUnit will make some attempt to convert the supplied
-values using `Convert.ChangeType()` before supplying it to the test.
+> Because arguments to .NET attributes are limited in terms of the Types that may be used, NUnit will make some attempt to convert the supplied values using `Convert.ChangeType()` before supplying it to the test.

 **TestCaseAttribute** may appear one or more times on a test method,
 which may also carry other attributes providing test data.